Thumb Base Arthritis

 -

 Thumb base arthritis (osteoarthritis) is a normal part of ageing, just like hip and knee arthritis.
-X-rays will demonstrate signs of thumb base arthritis in around 60% of women over the age of 60 years; however, many will experience no pain despite changes on X-ray.
+Plain radiographs (X-rays) will demonstrate signs of thumb base arthritis in around 60% of women over the age of 60 years; however, many will experience no pain despite changes on X-ray.

 In a younger population, an injury of the thumb base (like a fracture or dislocation) can lead to ‘secondary osteoarthritis’ in future years.